Ciaran-Carroll/Time-Series-Project/README.md

 - ✓ Handles trend + seasonality
 - ✓ Flexible configurations
 - ✗ Needs longer data history
-- ✗ More parameters to optimise
+- ✗ More parameters to optimize
 - ✗ Can be unstable

 ---